ivany9/Jorge-Ivan/README.md

 <a href="https://github.com/ivany9/Team-Profile-Generator"><h3>Repo</h3></a>

 ```
- Team Profile Generator, is an app that display  the role of each employer generating a card
-with information provided by command line.
+The Team Profile Generator is an app that takes information about employees and generates a HTML webpage displaying summaries for each person.
+The app generates a Manager for each project and the user can then add roles to complete the project team.

 -Technology